 For lunch, savor the iconic Peda, a sweet delicacy made from condensed milk and flavored with cardamom and saffron.
 Don’t miss the chance to sample Mathura ke Pede, renowned for their melt-in-your-mouth texture and rich, creamy taste.

-As the day transitions into evening, treat yourself to the aromatic flavors of Chaat at the local street stalls.
-Indulge in Aloo Tikki Chaat, crispy potato patties topped with tangy tamarind chutney, yogurt, and a medley of spices, or Pani Puri, hollow crispy balls filled with spicy tamarind water and chickpeas.
+Enjoy Aloo Tikki Chaat crispy potato patties topped with tangy tamarind chutney, yogurt, and spices or try Pani Puri, crispy hollow shells filled with spicy tamarind water and chickpeas.
 No visit to Mathura and Vrindavan is complete without experiencing the region’s delectable sweets.
-Sample Rabri, a decadent milk-based dessert simmered to perfection and garnished with nuts and saffron, or Lassi, a refreshing yogurt-based drink blended with sugar and flavored with rose or mango.
+Sample Rabri, a decadent milk-based dessert simmered to perfection and garnished with nuts and saffron, or Lassi .